ADHD Support for Your Teenager

 6. Make wise food choices.

 The food we consume can either boost or deplete the body.
 Eliminate foods or supplements that contain nitrates, artificial colors, aspartame, and MSG.
 Studies indicate that these additives can lead to or aggravate hyperactivity.
 Conversely, Omega-3 supplements can lesson ADHD symptoms.
+Here is a great Ultra Omega Burn review.

 7. Identify tools and systems for prioritizing tasks.